General Online BBA Information

 Is there an application fee?

-Most students must pay a nonrefundable application fee.
+Most students must pay a non-refundable application fee.
 The current fee can be found on the Admissions page.
-The fee is not required if your last institution attended was a two-year UW Colleges (freshman/sophomore) campus, or if you are applying at a UW System institution you have previously attended as a degree-seeking student.
+The fee is not required if your last institution attended was a two-year UW College (freshman/sophomore) campus, or if you are applying at a UW System institution you have previously attended as a degree-seeking student.
 The fee is required if you are transferring between four-year UW campuses.
 The fee is valid for one year (two semesters and a summer session).

 What are the computer requirements needed to be able to work with the online undergraduate courses?